 One supplement gaining serious attention for its unique approach to joint health is UC-II® — a patented form of undenatured type II collagen.

-While this supplement is relatively new and unknown to many dog owners, it has been studied by researchers who suggest that it could be another one of the main natural joint-supportive ingredients big impact on canine joint health.
+While this supplement is relatively new and unknown to many dog owners, it has been studied by researchers who suggest that it could be another one of the main natural joint-supportive ingredients with a big impact on canine joint health.
 Let's take a deeper look at UC-II® and see if it's the right option for your dog.

 What Is UC-II®?